migraine-sudo/D_Link_Vuln/stackoverflow cancelPing/README.md

-# D-link DIR820LA1_FW105B03 Command injection vulnerability
+# D-link DIR820LA1_FW105B03 Stack Overflow vulnerability

-A command injection vulnerability exists in pingV4Msg of component "/ping.ccp" of D-Link DIR820LA1_FW105B03, allowing an attacker to elevate privileges to root via a crafted payload.
+A stack overflow  vulnerability exists in pingV4Msg of component "/ping.ccp" of D-Link DIR820LA1_FW105B03, allowing an attacker to elevate privileges to root via a crafted payload.

 ## Overview